 Groundcovers can be used as lawn alternatives or just to cover large areas of a bed or hell strip.
 Some make great evergreen/grey mats throughout the year while others are deciduous.
 Heights of groundcovers also vary from around two to fifteen inches.
 Some can take light traffic.
 Most of these can be trimmed back easily from edges or pathways.

-Woolly Thyme is the most drought-tolerant of the creeping thymes and forms a thick, grey, plush carpet.
+Woolly Thyme is the most drought-tolerant of the creeping thymes and forms a thick, grey, plush carpet, which can withstand occasional foot traffic.
 These thyme plugs were planted about 18 inches apart and it is the second year of growth.
 There are other non-woolly, green-leaf thymes of many flower colors that can be used as groundcovers too.

 Creeping Phlox comes in many different colors.
 It is an early spring blooming perennial, so it will look great with daffodils and tulips.
 It can look a little scruffy later in the year.

 Pussytoes is an interesting ever-grey groundcover with its rosy flowers that stand about four inches above it.
 Be aware that some species are herbaceous.
 The moss in this picture came in on its own and is a moss native to this area.
 If you have patience, it becomes a beautiful groundcover and forms a crust to help keep weeds out.

 Many species of sedum can be used as groundcovers.
 Leaf color may vary greatly: green, grey-green, grey, bronze, or chartreuse.
 Most have yellow flowers.

 Woolly Veronica is a great groundcover for an area that is partially shaded.
 It has beautiful blue flowers in the spring.

 This dainty evergreen penstemon groundcover is covered with beautiful blue flowers in the spring—a lovely display and great for early pollinators.